prasadsawant5/kaggle-pneumothorax/README.md

 ### Training
 To train the model, simply run,
 ```
-python train.py
+python run.py -f tf
 ```
+Notice the argument `-f`.
+This argument specifies the frameowrk to be used for training.
+At this point, only *TensorFlow* is supported for training. *MxNet* will be added soon.
 This script will create the network and train it.
-Once training is completed, it will save the model in `fcn_<epochs>` directory where `<epochs>` is the number of epochs specified in `train.py`.
-It also creates a `logs` directory which holds all `tensorboard` related files.
+Once training is completed, it will save the model in `tf_model` directory.
+It also creates a `tf_logs` directory which holds all `tensorboard` related files.